primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 ### Editing a Case

-To edit a case, enter the case record and click the **EDIT** button in the actions header.
-The page will then refresh and allow you to edit individual form fields.
+To edit a case, enter the case record and click the **EDIT** button.
+The page will then allow you to edit information in the forms.

 There are a number of different field types which you can edit differently.

 * **Text Field** - Type normally using your keypad or keyboard.

-* **Text Area** - Similar to the Text Field, but the field expands as you type in order to enter more information.
+* **Text Area** - Similar to the Text Field, but the field expands as you type, allowing you to enter more information.

 * **Date Field** - Opens a calendar widget where you can directly select the correct day, month, and year.
 	- To go to another calendar month, click the side arrows to navigate forwards or backwards.
 	- To choose another year, click on the year at the top left of the widget and select a year from the scrolling menu.
 	- Clicking "OK" sets your choice; "Clear" returns you to today's date; "Cancel" does not make any changes.

-* **Checkboxes** - Select one or many of the checkbox options.
+* **Date Field** - Similar to the **Date Field**, except that you can specify a date as well as a time.

-* **Tick Box** - Select the tick box if it applies to you.
+* **Tick Box** - Select the tick box if the statement in its label is true.

 * **Select Dropdown** - Select an option from the dropdown menu.
 You can also try typing a word into the select field to narrow down the menu and find a desired option faster.